legendy4141/LanceDB/docs/src/fts.md

 # Full-text search (Native FTS)

-LanceDB provides support for full-text search via Lance, allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
+LanceDB provides support for full-text search via Lance, allowing you to incorporate word-based search (based on BM25) in your retrieval solutions.

 !!! note
     The Python SDK uses tantivy-based FTS by default, need to pass `use_tantivy=False` to use native FTS.

 ## Example

-Consider that we have a LanceDB table named `my_table`, whose string column `text` we want to index and query via keyword search, the FTS index must be created before you can search via keywords.
+Consider that we have a LanceDB table named `my_table`, whose string column `text` we want to index and query via word search, the FTS index must be created before you can search via words.

 === "Python"